unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 ## Current Administrator

-The current person who administrates this repository is Jacob Levernier, jleverni@uoregon.edu.
+The current person who administrates this repository is Sam Pollard, (email: sam dot d dot pollard at gmail dot com)

 ## History of this Repository

 As of June 2021, this has all the correct prefatory pages and administrative jargon that the graduate school needs.
+However, Summer 2022 and beyond, there is a new style guide.
+Most things are compatible but if there are changes, please let me know!

 In 2014 or before, the Graduate School, apparently in consultation with [CMET](https://library.uoregon.edu/cmet "CMET"), officially supported a LaTeX stylesheet for theses and dissertations.
 In 2016, however, the Graduate School ended its dedicated position for a thesis and dissertation editor, and with it, it seems, official support for LaTeX (technical support can go through CMET, but there's no official expectation of tech. support).

 In 2016, Tyler Matta updated the existing Grad School stylesheet to comply with APA format, and generously passed it on to several other graduate students in Psychology.
 Since then, I've made additional formatting corrections, and have also added support for writing using [Markdown](http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html "RStudio: 'Authoring Pandoc Markdown'") (including [RMarkdown](http://rmarkdown.rstudio.com/lesson-1.html "RMarkdown Introduction")).

-Given the amount of work that Tyler and then I had to put in to get the dissertation formatted correctly for the Grad School, I've created this repository.
+Given the amount of work that Tyler and then Jacob Levernier had to put in to get the dissertation formatted correctly for the Grad School, I've created this repository.
 I envision it being grad-student run, though CMET or the Grad School may ask to administrate it at some point. **Contributions are welcome (see [below](#contributing-to-this-repository)).**

 ## Contributing to this Repository